 Study participants must be 6- to 9-years-old.

-NEW YORK CITY — SUNY Optometry and SightGlass Vision, Inc. will conduct a clinical trial for FDA approval of glasses designed to correct myopia, or nearsightedness, and reduce the rate of myopic progression in children ages 6- to 9-years-old.
+NEW YORK, January 10, 2019 — SUNY Optometry and SightGlass Vision, Inc. will conduct a clinical trial for FDA approval of glasses designed to correct myopia, or nearsightedness, and reduce the rate of myopic progression in children ages 6- to 9-years-old.

 “People with myopia, or nearsightedness, have an elevated risk of developing potentially blinding conditions,” said Dr. Kristen Fry, director of the Clinical Vision Research Center at SUNY Optometry in midtown Manhattan.
 “Myopia has increased so much in some East Asian countries that 80 to 90 percent of school-aged children are affected.
 It is estimated that 5 billion people will be nearsighted by 2050.”